tingjoybits/Brush_Manager/README.md

 # Change Log:

+**Brush Manager 1.1.5**
+- Now properly displays all brushes in the preview category when a corresponding folder contains multiple .blend files

 **Brush Manager 1.1.4**
 - Updated the Default list of brushes for Blender 2.91.
 Added to themes new icons for new 'Boundary' and 'Multires Displacement Eraser' sculpt brushes.